ismorales1/cse15l-lab-reports/LabReportFive.md

 # Lab Report Five
 --------------------
-During the week 3 lab, we were introduced to JUnit and its testing capabilities.
+For lab 3 and part 2 of Lab Report 2, we were introduced to JUnit and its testing capabilities.
 We attempted to write some tests with the provided files in the lab3 repository.
-However, apart from writing insightful tests for some of the files, it was difficult to directly identify the symptoms of some of the bugs.
+However, apart from writing insightful tests for some of the files, it was difficult to directly identify the symptoms/failure-inducing input for some of the bugs.
 Therefore, I believe that using the Java command line debugger that we just learned, would be useful in order to troublelshoot and identify bugs quicker.

 ----------------------------------------------------
 One of the bugs in the LinkedList implementation was that the ```append()``` method enters an infinite loop: